chanzuckerberg/cellxgene/docs/posts/launch.md

 `--open` automatically opens the web browser after launching (caveat: only works on some operating systems).

-`--experimental-label-file` enables an experimental feature to allow users to create new categorical annotations in the application.
-These newly-created annotations are saved in the specified CSV file.
-If the specified file already exists, the previously-contained annotations will be loaded as mutable (changeable) values and the CSV will be updated (overwritten) with any edits made.
-If the file does not exist, it will be created.
-See [the annotations documentation](annotations) for more details.
+`--experimental-annotations`, `--experimental-annotations-file` & `--experimental-annotations-output-dir` all have to do with an experimental feature to allow users to create new categorical annotations in the application.
+We have a [whole separate page](annotations) about their usage! :)

 `--diffexp-lfc-cutoff` as explained [in the methods](methods), genes are only returned in differential expression if the effect size is above the specified threshold for log fold change.
 Defaults to 0.01.